 The fall semester begins in September and runs through early December.
 The spring semester begins in February and runs through early June.
-The Fall 2014 Course Catalog (PDF) will be available soon.
-Download your copy when it is available or sign up via email to receive the next catalog in the mail.
+The Link to Fall 2014 Course Catalog (PDF) is here.
 Ready to Register?
 Visit the Registration page for more information and review our Link to 2014 Fall Registration and Aug 13 Open House document (.doc) (2014 Fall Registration and Open House format have changed.
 Please read.).

 Each semester, fall and spring, the Second Half mails a catalog of course offerings to anyone who has asked to be on our mailing list, approximately 600 people.
 We also advertise in local newspapers and magazines and put posters and course cards in local libraries and stores that older adults are likely to frequent.
 In addition, we hold an open house which is widely advertised so that people who want to learn more about what the program has to offer can attend.